pranayrp/portfolio/assignment34.md

 What worked?: She liked how simple and effective it was.
 She was glad I retained information about On-the-field and off-the-field earnings in the graph and made their presence stand out.<br>
 What didn’t work?: She suggested I add two more graphs called On-the-field earnings and Off-the-field earnings.
 Considering the top ten athletes would be different if the graphs are made, she believed these differences should be shown and detailed.<br>
-What questions came up?: Why this data visualization?
+What questions came up?: She asked why I chose this data visualization.
 To which I replied how it bothered about how the data focuses on Off-the-field too when in actuality, the article’s audience is aspiring young athletes and they should therefore be shown On-the-field instead of Off-the-field.<br>
 What new inspiration arose?: I realized by adding two more graphs for on-the-field and off-the-field earnings each and placing them right after the total-earnings graph, I could ensure readers focus on the On-the-Field earnings more.
 There would be a better flow and a better purpose to the story.<br>

 As I reflect on the feedback of both my peers, I realized both individuals liked the story I intended to present through the visualization and wanted me to be more detailed and intricate with my visuals.
 One suggested I add context and the other suggested I add more graphs - both of them wanted my story to speak through the visuals.